What Home Modifications are Needed for a Live-In Carer?

 If they have particular dietary requirements, they should buy the necessary ingredients.
 Otherwise, they can enjoy the same meals together.

+Live in care for elderly at home requires some costs and expenses.
 There will be various expenses for food, fuel, household items, and outings.
 Think about the best way of managing this.
 You could use a petty cash container, or set up a bank account, with a debit card for the carer.
 The carer should keep records and collect all the receipts to avoid any misunderstandings.

 Inform your home insurers that you are now employing a professional live-in carer, in case it affects your policy.
 Also, if the carer will be using the family car to chauffeur your loved one or run errands, make sure you add them as a named driver.